RECIPES

 Ingredients:

-> 1 quart Short Winter Soups mushroom broth, defrosted or not
+> 1 quart Short Winter Soups mushroom or pho broth, defrosted or not

 > 1 cup brown rice; rinsed well, drained and frozen in an air-tight container overnight